redis/docs/content/operate/_index.md

 ---
-title: Operate
+title: Redis Products
-description: Operate any Redis, from Redis OSS to Redis Cloud
+description: Operate any Redis, from Redis Enterprise to Redis Cloud
 linkTitle: Operate
 ---